 —Rhyd Wildermuth, “The Hill in the Distance”

-On a visit to a cove, I wander around and then sit on a rock.
-Gulls keep a buffer of space between us but otherwise go about their business.
+Gulls maintain a buffer of space between us but otherwise go about their business.

 The main thing is not to hurry.
 Nothing good gets away.

-John Steinbeck, in a letter to his son Thom on November 10, 1958, published in
+—John Steinbeck, in a letter to his son Thom on November 10, 1958, published in Steinbeck: A Life in Letters

 As I flee with anxiety, my aunt says, “You’re not supposed to run away from stressors.”

-Inside the treehouse door, emerging from among old tunnel webbing and molted exoskeletons, my dear friend Hacklemesh Weaver waves a greeting.
+Inside the door, emerging from among old tunnel webbing and molted exoskeletons, my dear friend Hacklemesh Weaver waves a greeting.

 She shows me a glorious spangle of egg sacs.